ka1ea6/react-components/src/components/Chat/CAPABILITIES_README.md

-# AI Chat Interface with Capabilities System
+# Chat Interface with Capabilities System

-A flexible and extensible capability system for AI chat interfaces that allows users to navigate through hierarchical data structures and perform context-aware actions.
+A flexible and extensible capability system for AI chat interfaces built with Vercel AI SDK v5 that allows users to navigate through hierarchical data structures and perform context-aware actions.

 ## Features